-In addition to the hosts, Canada and Sweden enter as favorites for gold, while the USA should also fight for a podium spot.
+In addition to the hosts, Canada and Sweden enter as favourites for gold, while the USA should also fight for a podium spot.

-Each of these nations has a record-breaking history in the competition, and so we wanted to share our favorite record-breaking moment in the history of each of the four favored teams.
+Each of these nations has a record-breaking history in the competition, and so we wanted to share our favourite record-breaking moment in the history of each of the four favored teams.